grannycart/by-sound-alone_source/beta-manuscript/two_preface.md

 [//]: # (This is _two_ underscore preface because it should come after the diagrams.)

-# Preface to The Pre-release Draft
+# Preface to the Beta Version

 This first 500 words isn't the preface.
 It's the preface to the Preface to The Pre-release Draft.